-1 INTRODUCTION
+1. INTRODUCTION

-The last few years have witnessed extensive research interest and activities in wavelet theory and its applications in signal processing, image processing and many other fields $^{1,\,2}$.
+The last few years have witnessed extensive research interest and activities in wavelet theory and its applications in signal processing, image processing and many other fields [1, 2].
 The most attractive features of wavelet theory are the multiresolution property and time and frequency localization ability.
-The wavelet transform decomposes a signal into its components at different resolutions.
-Its application actually simplifies the description of signals and provides analysis at different levels of detail.
-There are many applications of these properties in the fields of signal processing, speech processing and especially in image processing $^{3,\,4,\,5,\,6}$.
+There are many applications of these properties in the fields of signal processing, speech processing and especially in image processing [3, 4, 5, 6].

 It is well known that a wavelet system is usually determined by one mother wavelet function whose dilations and shifts span the signal space.
 Unlike sin and cos functions, individual wavelet functions are quite localized in frequency and time and they are not unique.
-Obviously, different wavelets $\psi(t)$ shall yield different wavelet bases.
+Obviously, different wavelets shall yield different wavelet bases.
 An appropriate selection of the wavelet for signal representation can result in maximal benefits of this new technique.
-For example, compact wavelets are better for lower accuracy approximation or for approximation of discontinuous functions such as image compression while smooth wavelets are better for solution of integral functions to achieve accurate high numerical accuracy.
-It is reasonable to think that if a wavelet contains enough information about an image to be represented, the wavelet system is going to be simplified in terms of the levels of required resolution, which reduces the
+For example, compact wavelets are suitable for approximating discontinuous functions such as images while smooth wavelets are appropriate for solving integral functions to achieve high numerical accuracy.
+It is reasonable to think that if a wavelet contains enough information about an image to be represented, the wavelet system is going to be simplified in terms of the levels of required resolution.
+We are interested in finding an image based wavelet basis and applying the resulting wavelet system to improve image compression ratios.